 [Section 52 amended by No. 25 of 1985 s.
 342; No. 73 of 1995 s.
 154 and 159.]

-53. Water board to be advised of the Minister’s intention to construct works
+53. Water board to be advised of Minister’s intention to construct works

 (1) Before authorising any expenditure in the construction of works in any water area other than works the subject of a direction given by the Minister under section 51A, the Corporation shall cause the water board to be advised of the intentions of the Corporation, and of the estimated cost of the works, and shall give the water board such other information and particulars as the Corporation deems necessary or as the water board may reasonably require.